mmistakes/minimal-mistakes/_projects/Maize_aflotoxin.md

   - projects
   - in progress
 tags:
-  - apple
+  - plant disease
-  - metagenomics
+  - microbiomes and metagenomics
-  - amplicon sequencing
 ---

 ## Collaborators

 * Geromy Moore - USDA-ARS, New Orleans, LA

+## Project

+We are assisting this collaborator in analyzing 16S and ITS amplicon data to understand how the introduction of a strain of non-toxin-producing _Aspergillus flavus_ affects the microbiome of maize ears.